-Call me crazy (and you probably already have when you saw the title of this post) but it completely hit me all at once that interior design is like scallops.
-Okay, so not scallops exactly.
-But, scallop shapes are a design motif that have been calling my name lately.
-Maybe it’s scalloped shaped tile, scalloped edges on fabrics and mirrors, or maybe some subtle combination of all of them.
+Call me crazy (and you probably already have when you saw the title of this post) but it completely hit me that scallops are not just a seafood.
+They’re a shape, a motif, and part of architecture and design.
+I’m talking about scalloped shaped tile, scalloped edges on fabrics and mirrors, or maybe some subtle combination of all of them.
 It could be a circle, an arch, or some version of both.
 A motif can be a subtle detail that marries all the spaces in your home.
 Details that tie everything together and make it all flow from one room to the next.

 What are some motifs that you have used in the design of your home?